SolutionGuidance/psm/psm-app/userhelp/source/application.rst

 First, you'll need to register for an account (see `"how do I register for an account on this site?" <account-help.html#how-do-i-register-for-an-account-on-this-site>`__).
-Then you'll need to click the button to create a new enrollment.
+Then you'll need to click the button to create a new application.

 An application includes: